The extent of formation of organic molecules in the comae of comets showing relatively high activity: Coma Model

-Apart from the chemical reactions, we have also considered the exchange of energy between the fluids due to elastic (ion-neutral, electron-neutral and electron-ion) collisions, and inelastic (electron-neutral and neutral-neutral) scattering processes.
+The chemical species in the coma interact with one another, resulting in an active gas-phase coma chemistry, and some of these chemical reactions include collisional reactions between ions and neutrals, recombination reactions, and electron impact reactions.
+The energy released due to exothermic chemical reactions is distributed non-uniformly among the product species, leading to unequal heating of the species involved in the reaction.
+Thus, we use a multifluid approach, whereby the neutral species, the ionic species, and the electrons are treated as separate fluids, each of them having different temperatures.
+Determining the temperature is essential since most of the chemical reaction rates are temperature-dependent.
+All three fluids are assumed to flow outwards with a single bulk velocity.
+There is exchange of energy between the three fluids due to elastic (ion-neutral, electron-neutral and electron-ion) collisions, and inelastic (electron-neutral and neutral-neutral) scattering processes.
 The ion-neutral elastic collisions are treated as a special case of the ion-neutral reactions and the subsequent energy exchange between the two fluids is calculated by the scheme suggested by \cite{Draine1986}.
 The electron-ion collisions are due to Coulomb interactions and the energy thus exchanged was given by \cite{Draine1980}.
 For electron-neutral elastic scattering, the collisions of electrons with \ch{H2O}, \ch{CO} and \ch{CO2} are considered, as they are the most abundant neutral species in the coma.
-The collision cross-sections of electrons with these neutral gases was compiled by \cite{Itikawa2002, Itikawa2015} and \cite{Itikawa2005}, and the energy exchange is calculated in a manner similar to the ion-neutral collisions, by considering electrons instead of the ions.
+The collision cross sections of electrons with these neutral gases was compiled by \cite{Itikawa2002, Itikawa2015} and \cite{Itikawa2005}, and the energy exchange is calculated in a manner similar to the ion-neutral collisions, by considering electrons instead of the ions.
 The inelastic electron-neutral scattering results in the rotational or vibrational excitation of the neutral species, leading to cooling of the electron fluid, and we have considered the excitation of \ch{H2O} and \ch{CO}.
 The analytical expressions given by \cite{Cravens1986} are used to calculate the cooling of the electron fluid due to rotational and vibrational excitation of water molecules.
-We calculate the exchange of energy due to vibrational excitation of \ch{CO} by electrons, in the manner prescribed by \cite{Waite1981}.
+In \cite{Ahmed2021}, we calculated the exchange of energy due to vibrational excitation of \ch{CO} by electrons, in the manner prescribed by \cite{Waite1981}.
 The excitation of \ch{CO} to higher electronic states by electron impacts is also included, following \cite{Schmidt1988}.
 Water-water inelastic collisions are included as the neutral-neutral inelastic scattering process, and the resultant energy lost by the neutral fluid is given by \cite{Shimizu1976}.

 The governing equations for our model are obtained by using the principles of conservation of number density, mass, momentum and energy, for each fluid \citep{Rodgers2002, Weiler2006Thesis, Holscher2015Thesis}.
 These are a set of coupled first-order differential equations that can be numerically integrated for some given boundary conditions, to obtain the species number densities, fluid temperatures, and outflow velocity.
 We use Rosenbrock methods for numerical integration and adopt the Fortran \texttt{stiff} integrator based on the Kaps-Rentrop algorithm as the numerical scheme \citep{Press1992}.